 Is Biodesign Hernia Graft available via NHS SC?

-The Biodesign Hernia Graft is available directly through H&R Healthcare at email@example.com or NHS SC.
-The codes in the NHS SC catalogue can be found here.
+The Biodesign Hernia Graft is available directly through NHS SC or H&R Healthcare at firstname.lastname@example.org.

 Is Biodesign Hernia Graft covered under HCTED?

 The Biodesign Hernia Graft HCTED coverage is dependent upon local arrangements and negotiation with your CCG.
 Contact local H&R Healthcare Area Sales Manager for information on coverage.

 As a healthcare professional, is consignment for the Biodesign Hernia Graft available?

 Contact your local H&R Healthcare Area Sales Manager to discuss future consignment agreements.

 As a healthcare professional, who is my local contact?